Merrick Garland exits with his record under scrutiny and the Justice Department bracing for upheaval

 Yet no event shaped Garland's tenure more than the Capitol riot, which unfolded on live TV on the same day news broke that Biden had picked Garland for the job.

-By the time Garland assumed the job in March 2021, the Justice Department had begun charging rioters, building what would become its largest-ever investigation.
+By the time Garland was sworn in as attorney general in March 2021, the Justice Department had begun charging rioters, building what would become the largest investigation in its history.

+Garland would not say publicly whether the department was investigating Trump, but insisted investigators were pursuing Jan.
+6 perpetrators ''at any level.''
+In November 2022 — days after Trump formally launched his 2024 candidacy — Garland announced he had appointed special counsel Jack Smith to lead the investigation and a separate inquiry into Trump's retention of classified documents.

+The classified documents investigation was seen as more straightforward, given the breadth of evidence that prosecutors said they had accumulated.
+Yet that case, too, stalled amid a series of rulings from the trial judge that delayed its progression before its ultimate dismissal last July.

+"What should have happened in real time was a special counsel should have been appointed to investigate January 6th with more urgency than we now know happened," said Jed Shugerman, a Boston University law professor.

-Long before Jack Smith was appointed as special counsel for the Trump investigations, the department in 2021 launched an investigative unit looking at Trump allies who were at Washington's Willard Hotel around Jan.
+Garland's defenders reject any suggestion the attorney general dragged his feet.
+Long before Smith was appointed, the department in 2021 launched an investigative unit looking at Trump allies who were at Washington's Willard Hotel around Jan.
 6, 2021.
-Investigators searched for financial ties between Trump allies and the rioters — believing that would allow them to bring a more straightforward case.
+Investigators searched for financial ties between Trump allies and the rioters — which, if found, officials believed could have allowed them to bring a more straightforward case.
 But that hit a dead end.

+The investigation got bogged down in court fights around executive privilege and other matters.
 The Supreme Court tied up Smith's case for months before granting former presidents broad immunity from prosecution and sending the case back to the trial court.
-It likely would have gone back to the high court at least once before it could reach trial, making a trial before November's election unlikely.
+It likely would have gone back to the high court at least once or twice before it could reach trial, making a trial before November's election unlikely, even if the charges had come months earlier.

+''Jan.
+6 was one of the most polarizing events in our nation's history,'' said Jamie Gorelick, a close friend of Garland's who was deputy attorney general in the Justice Department under former President Bill Clinton. ''I think he did as well as he could, but institutionally, it has been a tremendously challenging matter to deal with ... and it has been a tremendously challenging fact of life in our society.''

+But while the cases against Trump moved through the courts, Trump was surging back to political prominence.
+He had been convicted in New York City in a state hush-money trial and still would go on to seize the nomination, casting himself as the victim of a politically motivated justice system and pledging to seek revenge on his enemies.

 Some in the White House sour on the attorney general